sidewalklabs/dtpr-bot/README.md

 This repository includes all the resources necessary to stand up a DTPR Chatbot on Google's Dialog-Flow service and examples of how to integrate a chat interface.
 So using this repository in combination with Dialog-Flow it should be possible to run your own experiments or contribute to the project.

+You can try out the DTPR Bot [here](https://normative.github.io/dtpr-bot/index.html)

 ## The Components of the Chat Bot

 ### DTPR Taxonomy